warriorone/DevCamp/HOL/dotnet/04-devops-ci/README.md

     <add key="GRAPH_API_URL" value="https://graph.microsoft.com" />
     ```

+1. You need to enable SSL again in the new project, and this will give you a different port number that you need to update both in the `Web.config` and in you application registration on the portal.

 1. Compile the solution and make sure it works.

 1. On the Team Explorer tab, select the changes view by clicking on `Changes`.
 You may be prompted to confirm your user name.